wongwh2002/CS2113TeamProject/docs/UserGuide.md

 **Format:** `list incomes`

-The user will then be prompted to select a time range.
+The user will then be prompted to select a time range from the following options:
+1. All
+2. This week
+3. Last week and this week
+4. This month

 Only entries that are dated within the selected time range will be displayed.
 <br> E.g. If today is 20 November 2024 (Wednesday) and the user chooses option 2 (this week),  only income entries
 from the current week's Monday (18 November 2024) to Sunday (24 November 2024) will be shown.